quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters remove database command with file path.
-2. TC validates the database path exists in configuration.
-3. TC checks if database is currently in use.
-4. TC removes database location from configuration.
+2. TC removes database location from configuration.
-5. TC displays success message: "Database location removed successfully!"
+3. TC displays success message: "Database location removed successfully!"

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Database path not found in configuration.
-    * 2a1.
+    * 1a1.
 TC displays an error message: "Database location not found in configuration."
+    * 1a2.
+TC prompts user to enter a new database path.
+    * 1a3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 3a.
+* 1b.
 Database is currently in use.
-    * 3a1.
+    * 1b1.
 TC displays warning message: "Database is currently in use."
-    * 3a2.
+    * 1b2.
 TC prompts user to confirm removal.
-    * 3a3.
+    * 1b3.
 User confirms removal.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

-* 4a.
+* 2a.
 Unable to update configuration.
-    * 4a1.
+    * 2a1.
 TC displays an error message: "Failed to update configuration file."
-    * 4a2.
+    * 2a2.
 TC reverts any changes made.

       Use case ends.